Build Healthy Habits For Kids With a Feeding Schedule

 A meal schedule is simply a routine set of times that you serve meals and snacks to your kiddos.
 Ideally, this can also serve as a time for you to check in with yourself to see if you are needing to eat as well, which is an important part of intuitive eating for moms.

-4 Reasons Why Your Kids Need a Meal Schedule
+4 Reasons Why Your Kids Need a Feeding Schedule

 1. To Develop a Positive Feeding Relationship